coq/platform-docs/README.md

 # platform-docs

+## A Compilation of Short Interactive Tutorials and How-To Guides for Coq
 This project aims to create online compilation of short and interactive tutorials and how-to guides for Coq and the Coq Platform.

 Each core functionality and plugin of Coq and the Coq Platform should have (short) pedagogical tutorials and/or